Wahoo SYSTM Review: An Indoor App Like No Other!

 2. Strength Training

-They are focused mainly on strengthening your core, improving your balance and bike handling, building more muscle fibers for speed, endurance, and efficiency, and reducing the chance of injury.
+The exercises are focused mainly on strengthening your core, improving your balance and bike handling, building more muscle fibers for speed, endurance, and efficiency, and reducing the chance of injury.
+You can filter them based on category, difficulty, or duration.

 Wahoo SYSTM in app strength workouts.